 Oslo, March/April.
 Norwegian black metal, an extreme sub-genre of heavy metal, might not be to everybody's taste, but the genre has many loyal fans, both at home and abroad.
 It is, as it happens, Norway's largest music export.
-The main festival for Norwegian black metal is the aptly named Inferno Festival, held in Oslo every year in April, which attracts bands with names such as Mayhem, Immortal, Dark Throne, Cadaver Inc., Enslaved, etc. Next: Dates yet to be announced.
+The main festival for Norwegian black metal is the aptly named Inferno Festival, held in Oslo every year in April, which attracts bands with names such as Mayhem, Immortal, Dark Throne, Cadaver Inc., Enslaved, etc. Next: 1-4 April 2015.

 Hardanger Music Festival

 Ullensvang, June.
 Mention the name "Hardanger" to most Norwegians and ask them what springs to mind.
 Chances are they will mention "fruit trees" (the region is famed for its huge orchards), and "hardingfele", an eight-string musical instrument not unlike a violin, much used in Norwegian folk music.
 Experience both by visiting the Hardanger Music Festival in Ullensvang, where you can hear the famous fiddle being played and see the apple and cherry blossoms that turn the fjord pink and white every spring.
-This year: June 5-9 2014.
+Next: Dates yet to be announced.

 Grieg in Bergen

 Edvard Grieg is Norway's most acclaimed composer, and one of Bergen's most famous sons.
 A great opportunity to get better acquainted with his work is the Grieg in Bergen Festival, which is the city's largest event for classical music, and features some 40 concerts between June and August.
 Alternatively catch a concert at Troldhaugen, Edvard Grieg's home just outside Bergen, where Norwegian and international artists celebrate his legacy to music throughout the summer.
 Read more about the festival.
 Next: Dates yet to be announced.